 Today we are making a super cute nativity craft using crumpled paper!
-This is a great Christmas time craft for preschoolers.
+This is a great Christmas craft for preschoolers.

 This crumpled paper craft is such a cute Nativity craft for preschoolers, although it would also make a great Sunday school craft for Christmas as well!

 With Christmas coming up, we find that nativity crafts are a fun way to help kids understand the meaning behind Christmas.